ringgi/railo-cookbook/README.md

 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)
 3. Write you change
-4. Write tests for your change
+4. Test your change
-5. Run the tests, ensuring they all pass
-6. Submit a Pull Request
+5. Submit a Pull Request

 License & Authors
 -----------------